luhmann/evernote-to-raindrop-exporter/README.md

 ![warnings_2](./docs/warnings_2.png)

 **Explanation:** It is likely that you do not only have links in the notebooks you selected.
-This is for example true for every note you just used to write some text down, or if you uploaded a PDF.
+This is for example true for every note you just used to write some text down.
 These notes cannot be imported into Raindrop because it is not a notetaking app.
+Notes that only contain PDFs or image could theoretically be imported into Raindrop, but are not supported by this script, because it did not fit my usecase.
 Only notes that have links attached will be imported.
 This is most commonly true for notes that were created by using the Evernote Web Clipper.

 ### 🤕 Restore a backup